ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Dataset Curation Process

-Two labellers were asked to follow the older definition of Faithfulness and Conversational Faithfulness (CF) to generate labels for the (answer-context) pairs from the 238 examples.
+We employed two independent labellers to follow the older definition of Faithfulness and Conversational Faithfulness (CF) to generate labels for the (answer-context) pairs from the 238 examples.
 After the labellers resolved disagreements, we combined these ratings with the perceived faithfulness human ratings to create a comprehensive dataset of 238 question-answer-context triplets with human-rated faithfulness, CF, and PF.
 We name this dataset \textbf{FaithfulnessQAC} and make it available for research purposes.